Symbolic Model Construction for Saturated Constrained Horn Clauses: Model Construction

-In the following, we clarify some properties of the construction.
+\begin{restatable}[Effective Construction]{corollary}{thmhorneffective} If $N$ is a finite set of constrained Horn clauses then for every predicate $P \in \preds(N)$, $P^{\sinterpn}$ is a linear arithmetic formula of finite size, and can be computed in a finite number of steps. \end{restatable} \ifappendixthenelse{}{\proofthmhorneffective}

 We show that all points in $P^\interpn$ are necessary and justified in some sense, that $\interpn$ is indeed a model of $N$, and that $\interpn$ is also the least model of $N$ if $N$ is saturated.
 The notion of whether a clause is productive captures whether it contributes something to the symbolic interpretation.